antmicro/screen-recorder/README.md

 This is an early stage work in progress tool, PRs welcome.

-Aagain, GIFs do not fully work yet, sadly.
+Again, GIFs do not fully work yet, sadly.

 ## Usage (online)